Against Inflammation

 Recommended Quantities

-The amounts of olive oil used in clinical trials vary, but in general, regular consumption of about 20-30 ml per day (about 2-3 tablespoons) is recommended to achieve anti-inflammatory benefits.
+The amounts of olive oil used in clinical studies vary, but in general, a regular consumption of about 20-30 ml per day (about 2-3 tablespoons) is recommended to obtain anti-inflammatory benefits.
 It is important to note that extra virgin olive oil, which retains most of the beneficial polyphenols, is preferable to other types of olive oil.

-Olive oil can be consumed in a variety of ways, including as a salad dressing, for low-temperature cooking, or simply taken on its own.
+Olive oil can be consumed in a variety of ways, including as a salad dressing, for cooking at low temperatures, or simply taken on its own.
 It is important to avoid heating olive oil to too high temperatures, as this can degrade the polyphenols and reduce the health benefits (Microbiologia Italia).

 Conclusions and Future Perspectives

-Current evidence suggests that olive oil, particularly extra virgin olive oil, possesses significant anti-inflammatory properties that may contribute to the prevention and treatment of various chronic inflammatory diseases.
-However, further clinical studies are needed to confirm these effects and establish the optimal doses and methods of consumption.
+Current evidence suggests that olive oil, especially extra virgin olive oil, has significant anti-inflammatory properties that may contribute to the prevention and treatment of various chronic inflammatory diseases.
+However, further clinical studies are needed to confirm these effects and establish optimal doses and modes of consumption.

 Research Perspectives